Another badbartopia email spoofer,

 I assume Godaddy just didn't do the legwork to determine that the emails weren't actually coming from my email account and the aforementioned scum bellies were just spoofing my email address as the sender (something that's not difficult at all to do).
 But maybe I'm wrong - the messages stopped coming in by the end of the day on May 12, so maybe the password change did thwart them somehow.
 Or maybe Godaddy did something.
 I don't know.

 So if you're only of the lucky email recipients coming here to see why you got malware email from my domain, hello.
 And don't blame me.

 The Land of Disney!

 As I mentioned, the wife and I went to Disneyland again earlier this month.
 Unlike the previous visit that was so perfect for deterring crowds, this visit, sadly, was cloud and rain-free.
 The sun was out and so were the crowds.
 The lines were long, and people were everywhere - much less bundled up than they were on our previous visit.

 We used Downtown Disney parking again, but this time we used 4.5 of the 5 hours allotted to us with validation (we ate at our usual restaurant, the La Brea Bakery, and had another overpriced, but very tasty Disneyland meal - mine was breakfast, the wife had a sandwich).
 This time, when getting validated by the waiter, I actually mentioned the 4 hours specified on the parking ticket vs the 5 hours outlined on the Disney web site.
-And he had an actual explanation.
-He told us that the 3 and 5 hour hour validated-parking deal on the web site was the actual parking policy in Downtown Disney.
-But the powers-that-be at Disneyland ordered cards (and validation stamps) when the 2 and 4 hour validated-parking policy was in effect, then changed the policy soon after.
-The correct validation policy is also on signs you see when giving your parking ticket to the parking attendant on the way out (too late to be of any use), stating the 3 and 5 hour policy.
+And our waiter had an actual explanation.
+He told us that the 3 and 5 hour hour validated-parking deal on the web site is the actual parking policy in Downtown Disney.
+Disney Management ordered way too many cards (and validation stamps) when the 2 and 4 hour validated-parking policy was in effect, then changed the policy soon thereafter.
+The correct validation policy is also visible on the signs you see when giving your parking ticket to the parking attendant on the way out (too late to be of any use), stating the 3 and 5 hour policy.
 So there you have it.